-She told him she wasn’t going to have sex with him.
+She told him she wasn’t gonna have sex with him.
 A way of holding out her independence to him, letting him know the terms of this—whatever it was—were not his.
 So they drunkenly fumbled, the white wine spritzers swimming in his head, her body on top of him, her skinny limbs pressing and squeezing and leaning on him while the stoutness of her middle simply bent and hinged at her hips, giving him her mouth and then taking it away again.
-The hint of wine-soaked berries sweetening the bite of the alcohol still there.
+The hint of wine soaked berries sweetening the bite of the alcohol still there.
 Sending a hand exploratorily up her stomach to one of her pointy breasts.
 Toying and then being shown by her how such a thing should go.
-Lifting her shirt up, squeezing and pulling way past the point of playful.
+Lifting her shirt up, squeezing and pulling away past the point of playful.
 He showed her he could learn and watched her moan with her head tipped back as he committed the small, violent act.

 She got to the bathroom and reached down to touch the stickiness between her legs.
 What was left of him doing the things she’d allowed him to do, almost as impressed with her own willpower as she was of his.
 She grazed it just right and had to stop herself.
 She didn’t have the time?
 Waking him up would be too much of an effort towards something that she still had so many questions about.

 The waiting and playing it cool was all he could do.
 He probably should have gotten up and put his pants on and been ready to be out the door by the time she got out of the bathroom, but he wanted her to see him in her bed, he wanted to remind her of how far they’d gotten the night before, more unconsciously than not, but still.
 It had taken so long to get there that he didn’t want her to be able to pretend it hadn’t happened.
-Didn’t want her to give into the things that he could see behind her eyes and hear in the pauses that came after questions asked when he was really trying to talk.
-Things seemed much easier when it was so quick to a bed.
+Didn’t want her to give into the things that he could see behind her eyes and hear in the pauses that came after questions.
+The kind he asked when he was really trying to talk.
+Things seemed much easier when it was so hurried to a bed.
 There wasn’t any build up to it.
 There couldn’t be any lingering thoughts when it came so quick after meeting a person.
-He felt he had to keep pushing, but in a way that only made her get closer.
+He felt he had to keep pushing, but in some way that only made her get closer.